kraasch/gochess/README.md

     - [ ] have a option for turning on **attacked** mode: sallow castling through attacked squares.
     - [ ] have a option for turning off **en-passant** mode: disallow en-passants.
     - [ ] have a option for turning off **undos** mode: disallow undos.
-  - next.
+  - then.
     - [ ] implement timer.
     - [ ] implement piece value display.
     - [ ] implement simple computer player (ie AI enemy).
     - [ ] option to customize background colors.
     - [ ] option to customize foreground colors.

-  - extras.
+List of ideas

   - [ ] allow new pieces, like the duck (moves everywhere, cannot be beat, blocks all attacks, is moved by both players, duck does not move, if move opens a new attack on the enemy player).
   - [ ] allow randomized starting positions.
   - [ ] allow randomized piece values (white and black adding up to the same total).
   - [ ] allow randomized piece values (white and black adding up to differing totals).

-## Tasks

-List of things to do

-  - [ ] xxx

-List of ideas

-  - [ ] xxx

 ## Installation